 Climate models tend to simulate important variables that are important to shaping regional and local climate.
 Unfortunately these models to be coarse in their resolution and do not resolve factors important in determining climate at individual locations .
 However, there are ways that scientists have successfully sought to translate coarse resolution information from climate models to local scales thereby making this information more usable for decision-making.
 One approach that climate scientists use to develop more usable climate projections is a statistical process, called downscaling.
 The data presented here use the historical gridMET data as a baseline for downscaling to create a seamless set of data.

 ARE SOME MODELS BETTER THAN OTHERS?

 Perhaps, but there is limited evidence that suggests "poorer" performing models simulate changes in climate different from "better" performing models.
 Rather, it is typically preferable to use a multi-model average when projecting future changes in climate (e.g., change in temperature).
 Climate models are evaluated for accuracy based on their ability to simulate historical climate.
 A study by Rupp et al. (2013) examined the ability of climate models to simulate characteristics of climate across the broader northwestern US.

 A total of 20 climate models were selected from those that archived daily data for all variables considered and both low emission (RCP45) and high emission (RCP85) experiments as of January 2013.
-An overall ranking of the credibility of models are provided (link to table) to help inform sub-selection of models.
+An overall ranking of the credibility of models are provided (See Figure 2 here) to help inform sub-selection of models.
 However, we note that model credibility over the historic time period does not necessarily provide information regarding the credibility of future projections.

 HOW MANY MODELS SHOULD I USE?